se.plan#

 The AOI and Questionnaire steps need to be completed to validate the recipe.

-First the user should provide a name for its recipe.
-By default se.plan will use the current date but this can be specified to anything else.
+First, the user should provide a name for the recipe.
+By default, se.plan uses the current date; however, this can be changed.

 Note

-Once all the required inputs are provided, the user can validate the recipe by clicking on the validate recipe button.
+Once all required inputs are provided, the user can validate the recipe by selecting the validate recipe button.

-A .json file will be created in the module_result/restoration_planning_module/ directory of your SEPAL workspace and a sum-up of your inputs wil be displayed in expandable panels.
+A .json file will be created in the module_result/restoration_planning_module/ directory of your SEPAL workspace and a summary of your inputs wil be displayed in expandable panes.

 valid recipe

-In the benefits section of the expandable panels, the user will find the list of indicators sets in the questionnaire with the selected wheights.
-If they are not matching its restoration priorities, they can still be modified in the questionnaire section.
+In the Benefits section of the expandable panes, the user will find the list of indicators set in the Questionnaire with the selected weights.
+If they do not match restoration priorities, they can still be modified in the Questionnaire section.

 Note

-In the Constraints section of the expandable panels, the user will find the complete list of available constraints in the tool.
-The activated one will be displayed in blue.
-The red one will be ignored in the computation of the restoration suitability index.
+In the Constraints section of the expandable panes, the user will find the complete list of available constraints in the tool.
+The activated constraint will be displayed in blue; the constraint in red will be ignored in the computation of the Restoration suitability index.

 Use existing recipe#